DiscordBot-PA/Discord-Bot-UniManager/README.md

 - /showTimetable : This function allows you to view the generated timetable.
     - Validation
         - If the timetable has not been generated yet, a warning message will be shown.
+#### Timetable Queries

+- /asktimetable function allows you to ask various questions related to the timetable.
+It accepts up to 5 optional parameters to answer the following questions:
+  - When does group X have course Y?
+(Provide: group + subject)
+  - What is the timetable of course X?
+(Provide: subject)
+  - What is the timetable of group X?
+(Provide: group)
+  - What do I have on day X at hour Y?
+(Provide: day + hour)
+  - What classes does professor X have on day Y?
+(Provide: teacher + day)

 #### Quiz System
 - /startQuiz : This function allows you to start a quiz.
     - Validation: